The Main Event

 Political art remains vital, even inescapable.
 And that is because it always is personal—and always part of the play of images from art and popular culture beyond politics.
 It is because one can define Modernism only as envisioning futures, even as that very goal makes it seem to many to belong in the past.

-Theodor Adorno famously argued that the Holocaust had rendered art impossible.
+Theodor Adorno famously argued that the Holocaust had rendered art impossible, although a survivor Si Lewen must have disagreed.
 Had my own speechlessness after November 2, 2004, proved him correct?
 No, for art exemplifies the very necessity of expressing the inexpressible.
 It does so when Renaissance artist pictures gods in a human world or when a contemporary artist pictures a human world in paint and picture tubes.
 It does so when it pictures its own embeddedness in the political economics of art.
 It grows dated only when it chooses to express the expressible today, only to trap itself in the no longer expressible of tomorrow.

 A job to do, a dream to dream